osteele/p5-server/README.md

 - `p5 create my-sketch.html` creates an HTML file named `my-sketch.html` and a
   JavaScript file named `my-sketch.js`.

-- `p5 create my-sketch` creates a folder named `my-sketch`, and creates `index.html` and `sketch.js` files inside this folder.
+- `p5 create my-sketch` creates a folder named `my-sketch` containing `index.html` and `sketch.js`.

 The default generated script contains `setup()` and `draw()` functions.
-The `setup()` function creates a canvas, and the `draw()` function draws circles that follow the mouse. `--options` can be used to customize this script.
+The `setup()` function creates a canvas, and the `draw()` function draws circles that follow the mouse.
+Use `--options` to customize the script.
+The command-line reference lists the available options.
-See the reference, below.

 ### Build a static site

-`p5 build SOURCES` builds a static site into `./build`.
+`p5 build SOURCE` builds a static site into `./build`.

 Run `p5 build --help` for a list of options.